 Leaders wear many hats in the workplace, but knowing when to wear which hat is a crucial skill that many have yet to master...

 Leaders are in the most significant hybrid role of this century.
-When resources are tight, expectations high, and the competitive environment at its most challenging, leaders are expected to fulfil three roles well – most reliable expert, effective manager and inspiring leader – dubbed ‘The Three Hats...'
+When resources are tight, expectations high, and the competitive environment at its most challenging, leaders are expected to fulfil three roles well: most reliable expert, effective manager and inspiring leader.
+These are dubbed ‘the three hats'.

-But when the ‘wrong’ hat is consistently used in the ‘wrong’ circumstances it can detract from our personal and subsequently team’s performance.
+When the ‘wrong’ hat is consistently used in the ‘wrong’ circumstances, however, it can detract from our personal and subsequently team’s performance.